-Preservation: State highway roadside maintenance
+Preservation: State Highway Roadside Maintenance

-Report Date: April 2016 Data Frequency: Annual (Calendar Year) Division: Transportation System Development
+Report Date: April 2017 Data Frequency: Annual (Calendar Year) Division: Transportation System Development

 Why is this important?
 Many factors affect the safety, efficient operation and longevity of our highway system.
-Effective and consistent maintenance efforts preserve our investment in the highway system, enhance economic productivity and minimize the impact to the natural environment.
+Effective and consistent maintenance efforts preserve our investment in the highway system, enhance safety and economic productivity, and minimize the impact to the natural environment.

-Performance measure target: The department's goal is to maintain a 3.0 out of 4.0 grade point average (GPA) of 28 features evaluated including roadway shoulders, drainage features, roadside elements, and traffic control and safety devices.
+Performance measure target: The department's goal is to reach and maintain a 3.0 out of 4.0 grade point average (GPA) for 29 features evaluated each year.

 How do we measure it?
+Twenty-nine features are evaluated under five contributing categories: Critical Safety, Safety/Mobility, Stewardship, Driver Comfort and Aesthetics.
 Condition data is collected each fall as part of a field review process.
-Rating teams composed of region maintenance coordinators and county patrol superintendents rate a random sample of 1,200 one-tenth mile segments around the state.
-The condition of elements such as warning signs, markings, shoulder and roadside litter are assessed and documented.
-Grading curves are established to help identify areas for improvement, such as reducing gravel shoulder drop-off, removing hazardous debris from shoulders, maintaining visible center line and edge line markings, and providing more visible, longer-lasting traffic signs.
+Rating teams composed of WisDOT region maintenance coordinators and county patrol superintendents evaluate a random sample of 1,200 one-tenth mile segments around the state.
+Conditions of the features are assessed, documented and used in creating grading curves.
+Pre-established grading curves help identify areas for improvement.